 Co-founder and Medical Director of Twig Fertility, Dr. Rhonda Zwingerman is a physician and reproductive endocrinology and infertility (REI) specialist.

 She completed medical school at Queen’s University, OBGYN residency at the University of Alberta, and her Masters and REI fellowship at the University of Toronto.
-She sits on the REI and Genetics Committees of the Society of Obstetricians and Gynaecologists of Canada (SOGC) and is the co-author of the Canadian guideline on preimplantation genetic testing.
-Her clinical and research interests include pregnancy outcomes after IVF, early pregnancy care of fertility patients, and reproductive genetics.
+Her clinical and research interests include endometriosis, reproductive genetics including preimplantation genetic testing, and early pregnancy care of fertility patients.

-Having gone through IVF herself, she understands first-hand how difficult it is to need the help of a fertility clinic and to undergo treatment.
-She is committed to modernizing fertility care through the use of best-in-class technologies and to creating clinics that bring like-minded people together to provide Canadians with the comprehensive and compassionate fertility care.
+Having gone through IVF herself, she understands first-hand how difficult it is to be on a fertility journey.
+She is committed to modernizing fertility care through the use of best-in-class technologies and to creating clinics that bring like-minded people together to provide Canadians with the comprehensive and compassionate fertility care that they deserve.

 An avid musical theatre buff, Dr. Zwingerman sits on the board of the Musical Stage Company, Canada’s leading and largest non-profit dedicated to musical theatre.
 When not working, spending time with her family or at the theatre, she’s planning her next theatre-related trip to NYC.

 Dr. Rhonda Zwingerman